rhondle/AquaEdit/README.md

 step 2: Run AQUALINK with the file containing the list as the parameter.

 step 3: Replace the DATA.AQA file that comes with your game with the newly created one.

+####The Game

+Obviously we are in no way affiliated with the original authors of Aquanoid; we were just some kids having fun writing code.

+If you're interested, you can still find copies of the original game floating around the net (example, here: http://www.dosgamesarchive.com/download/aquanoid/)